j-fischer/awaf.dev/AWAF/feature-flags.md

 In short, **teams using AWAF actively try to keep their integration branch in a deployable state**, avoiding messy workarounds later in the pipeline.
 This library supports that goal.

 ::: tip
-The salesforce-feature-flags library only supports Apex and LWC.
+The library only supports Apex and LWC.
 It’s not possible to hide configuration metadata behind a feature flag, such as new fields, permission set changes, etc.
 :::

 You can learn more about this library in this session: